 While I will not go into each style in this article, you can learn about each relationship style in the links at the end of this article.

-Each of the four relationship styles has a mindset or perspective.
+Each of the four relationship styles has a mindset or perspective which you can read about in the links.
 Each relies on certain types of decision-making, goal setting, and conflict resolution.
 Each style is not compatible with another style.
 Some are healthier than others.
 Committing to one relationship style is a necessity to have a smooth functioning relationship.

-- Get Educated: Learning about the realities of different relationship styles, so you can choose which style works best for your relationship and business, will save you time, heartache, and profits.
+- Get Educated About Different Relationship Styles and Consequences: Learning about the realities of different relationship styles, so you can choose which style works best for your relationship and business, will save you time, heartache, and profits.
 This is true especially when your long-standing relating styles may be different, or dramatically different, which is often the case between two strong entrepreneurial individuals.

-- Commit to a Style: When all partners make a conscious choice of how you’ll work together in business, implementing the relating style that matches your values and desired outcomes—both personal and professional—you’ll navigate differences, decision-making points, and hot-spots with greater ease, saving you both time and money.
+- Commit and Recommit to a Relationship Style Together: When all partners make a conscious choice of how you’ll work together in business, implementing the relating style that matches your values and desired outcomes—both personal and professional—you’ll navigate differences, decision-making points, and hot-spots with greater ease, saving you both time and money.

-- Stock Up Your Toolkit: Arm yourself with a Big Picture Partnering™ mindset, with the tools and skills to help you navigate common and potential pitfalls all business owners and business partners experience.
+- Stock Up Your Communication Toolkit and Refresh These Tools Periodically: Arm yourself with a Big Picture Partnering™ mindset, with the tools and skills to help you navigate common and potential pitfalls all business owners and business partners experience.

 If you’re an owner or founder and want to learn how we work, download the Executive Summary of Exactly How We Work on this page.